 But in the face of construction delays and concerns about ongoing logistics, education minister Rob Stokes has signalled that the government will no longer prioritize high-rise schools.

 Speaking with The Sydney Morning Herald, Stokes said high-rise schools were complicated to build and were difficult to adapt to changing needs.

 “There was a lot of initial excitement about the concept of vertical schools,” he told the paper.
 “My ardour is not as strong in relation to them.

 “You don’t have the same flexibility as you do when you can move spatially outward.
 When you are going up and down you are locked in once you’ve built it.”

-The APHS building will be almost double the height of the state’s first high-rise school, the private St Andrews Cathedral School, an eight-storey brutalist building in central Sydney, designed by Noel Bell and Herbert F Hely in 1976.
+The APHS building will be almost double the height of the state’s first high-rise school building, St Andrews House for the private St Andrews Cathedral School, an eight-storey precast concrete building in central Sydney, designed by Noel Bell Ridley Smith, which opened in 1976.

 It will comprise a series of two-storey stacked volumes that will house six “schools within a school” or “home bases” of up to 330 students each.
 The building will also feature outdoor learning terraces and semi-outdoor vertical circulation elements, which are designed to encourage interaction between the home bases.